Hedvig Kjellström

 About me

-I am a Professor in the Division of Robotics, Perception and Learning, KTH, and also affiliated with Silo AI, Swedish University of Agricultural Sciences, Swedish e-Science Research Centre, and Max Planck Institute for Intelligent Systems.
-A short bio is found here.
+I am a Professor in the Department of Robotics, Perception and Learning, KTH, and also affiliated with Swedish e-Science Research Centre and Max Planck Institute for Intelligent Systems, Germany.
+A bio and cv is found here.

-I teach in the Bachelor program Engineering Mathematics and in the Master programs Machine Learning, Computer Science and Systems, Control and Robotics at KTH.
+I teach in the Bachelor program Engineering Mathematics and in the Master programs Machine Learning, Computer Science, Systems, Control and Robotics and Biostatistics and Data Science at KTH.
 My current courses are found below.

 In my free time I play the double bass in different settings, more info here.